Gashaw512/burp-frame/README.md

 #### Automated Solution (burpDrop)

-` For a faster, automated approach, use [burpDrop](/scripts/) - our purpose-built tool that automates certificate conversion and installation:
+` For a faster, automated approach`, use [burpDrop](/scripts/) - `our purpose-built tool that automates certificate conversion and installation:
 `
 ##### Installation:
 ```bash